ngoviet/camera-card-ha/docs/troubleshooting.md

 `Failed to execute 'define' on 'CustomElementRegistry': the name "focus-trap" has already been used with this registry window`

-Verify that your dashboard resources contain only a single instance of the card (for HACS users, you should see only `/hacsfiles/advanced-camera-card/`.
-If you _also_ see `/hacsfiles/frigate-card/`, remove it, clear your caches and reload).
+Verify that your dashboard resources contain only a single instance of the card (for HACS users, you should see only `/hacsfiles/camera-card-ha/`.
+If you _also_ see `/hacsfiles/frigate-card/` or `/hacsfiles/advanced-camera-card/`, remove it, clear your caches and reload).

 Steps:

 1. Edit your dashboard -> (Three dots menu) -> `Manage Resources`.
-Remove any line item that refers to `frigate-hass-card`.
-You should only have a single row entry for `advanced-camera-card`.
+Remove any line item that refers to `frigate-hass-card` or `advanced-camera-card`.
+You should only have a single row entry for `camera-card-ha`.
-1. [Optionally] You can delete the frigate-hass-card directory on your filesystem if present, e.g. `$HA_PATH/www/community/frigate-hass-card`, as long as it has an `advanced-camera-card` directory there too.
+1. [Optionally] You can delete the frigate-hass-card or advanced-camera-card directory on your filesystem if present, e.g. `$HA_PATH/www/community/frigate-hass-card` or `$HA_PATH/www/community/advanced-camera-card`, as long as it has a `camera-card-ha` directory there too.
 1. Clear all your caches.

 ### Stream does not load